 The two make for an interesting couple.
 Jessica is 54 years old, gregarious, knowledgeable, and passionate, giving the impression that she’s unstoppable.

-“I have always been a champion of the underdog,” Jessica said.
+“I have always been a champion of the underdog,” Jessica says.

-Jesse, who uses an intricately detailed, wooden walking stick to get around, is 60 years old, laid back, and quiet, but just as passionate as Jessica.
+Jesse, who uses a thick, wooden walking stick to get around, is 60 years old, laid back, and quiet, but just as passionate as Jessica.
 One gets the feeling that he’s strategizing as he listens.

-“I keep saying,” Jesse told me, “‘We have to do it L.A. style.
+“I keep saying,” Jesse tells me, “‘We have to do it L.A. style.
 We have to get into people’s faces.
 They’re not going to listen.’”

 He was referring to the Concord City Council, who, year after year, has done little, if anything, to protect renters from predatory landlords.